By:Robert Sege, MD, PhD, FAAP

 Positive experiences during these years helps set patterns and build a strong foundational relationship that will last a lifetime.
 Here are a few things to remember as you and your baby are creating those first experiences.

-Comfort them.
+Comfort your baby.
 All babies cry.
 This is how babies communicate before they can say words.
 Often, it's easy to figure out what makes babies cry.
 First, check to see if they are hungry, their diaper is wet, or something else is bothering them.
 Sometimes, they really need comforting.
 Try

 swaddling your baby.
 This reminds them of the comfortable feeling of being inside the womb.
 Many parents find that walking with their baby or humming, singing, or rocking gently, can help.

 Every so often, your baby will still cry no matter what you try.
 If you're feeling frustrated, it's okay to put your baby back into the crib and let them cry it out.
 Remember, deep in your heart, that crying is just what babies do at this age, and that this phase will pass soon enough!

 Talking with your baby begins the long process of language development.
 It also teaches them about feelings.
 Sometimes those feelings are love.
 Sometimes they are frustration, humor, or boredom.
 Hearing you talk, the sounds and rhythms of speech, the expressions on your face, and the way you hold them all teach babies about emotional expression.